Mejlisson/search-button/README.md

 # search-button
-search button for group 6
+This is a small search button code for a group project for group 6.
+This folder contains JS, HTML and CSS code.